rails/rails/guides/source/action_mailer_basics.md

 first part being a `multipart/alternative` containing the plain text and HTML email messages.

-NOTE: Mail gem will automatically Base64 encode an attachment.
-If you want something different, you encode your content and pass in the encoded content as well as the encoding in a `Hash` to the `attachments` method.

-The other way to send attachments is to specify the file name, headers, and content and Action Mailer and Mail will use the settings you pass in.
+The other way to send attachments is to specify the file name, MIME-type and encoding headers, and content.
+Action Mailer will use the settings you pass in.

 ```ruby
 encoded_content = SpecialEncode(File.read('/path/to/filename.jpg'))